CAMO focuses on three main areas for disabilities

 In contrast to the type of need in the USA, the need for prosthetics in Honduras is due largely to tragic accidents involving machetes, snake bites, domestic violence, birth deformities, poor regulations within the workplace and/or injuries during human smuggling across borders.

-Starting in 1999, with the help of volunteer prosthetist Mark Gorman, CAMO has established an O & P lab in Honduras.
+Beginning in 1999, with the help of volunteer prosthetist Mark Gorman, CAMO has established an O & P lab in Honduras.
 Gorman also provides continuing education on a biannual basis.
-To date, the lab is staffed with two trained Honduran prosthetic technologists.
+The lab is staffed with two trained Honduran prosthetic technologists.

 From the first prosthetic lab in 1999 to today’s Santa Rosa wheelchair basketball team, CAMO has been instrumental in caring for those with special needs.
 This is part of CAMO’s redistribution program.
 The program employs a technician who works in the CAMO-Honduras facility and fits patients with appropriate wheelchairs, walkers, crutches, and canes.
 He also provides continuing support to wheelchair-bound patients through a weekly wheelchair clinic. patients are served.